ASEAN chief voices alarm at China plan to board ships in disputed waters

 China claims virtually the entire South China Sea.
 ASEAN members the Philippines, Vietnam, Brunei and Malaysia claim various parts, as does Taiwan.

-The territorial wrangle is a challenge to Southeast Asia, exposing how deeply its nations have been polarised by China's expanding economic and political influence in the region.
+The territorial wrangle is a challenge to Southeast Asia, exposing how deeply its nations have been polarized by China's expanding economic and political influence in the region.

 Tensions over the sea have simmered for decades but now it was difficult for ASEAN members to unite because they had competing claims, said Richard Bitzinger, senior fellow at the S. Rajaratnam School of International Studies in Singapore.